Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling sensations and dizziness.

 Antihistamines Antihistamines Allergic reactions (hypersensitivity reactions) are inappropriate responses of the immune system to a normally harmless substance.
-Usually, allergies make people sneeze; the eyes water and itch... read more (such as diphenhydramine) and histamine-2 (H2) blockers Histamine-2 (H2) blockers Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
+Usually, allergies cause sneezing, watery and itchy eyes, a... read more (such as diphenhydramine) and histamine-2 (H2) blockers Histamine-2 (H2) Blockers Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
 Although the amount of acid present in the stomach... read more (such as cimetidine) are given intravenously until symptoms disappear.

 If needed, beta-agonists that are inhaled (such as albuterol) are given to widen the airways, reduce wheezing, and help with breathing.